triton-inference-server/server/deploy/fleetcommand/README.md

 ```

 ### AWS Model Repository
-To load the model from the AWS S3, you need to convert the following AWS credentials in the base64 format and add it to the values.yaml
+To load the model from the AWS S3, you need to convert the following AWS
+credentials in the base64 format and add it to the Application Configuration
+section when creating the Fleet Command Deployment.

 ```
 echo -n 'REGION' | base64